Zanele Sifuba: Education

 In 1988, Sifuba obtained a bachelor of arts in education from Vista University.
 From the Central University of Technology, she holds a bachelor of psychology.
 In 2017, Sifuba attained a postgraduate diploma in governance and political transformation from the University of the Free State.
 She is currently pursuing a master's degree in the same field.

 Career

 Teaching career

 Sifuba worked as a teacher from 1999 to 2019.
 She also worked as the deputy director responsible for monitoring and evaluation at the provincial Department of Social Development.

 Political career

 In 1995, she was elected deputy secretary of the African National Congress in the party's President Steyn region.
 She also held leadership positions in the South African Democratic Teachers Union.
 Sifuba was the deputy provincial chairperson of COSATU.
 Sifuba is currently a member of the ANC's subcommittees on economic development and gender and equity.

 In March 2019, Sifuba was placed twelfth on the ANC's provincial list.
 She was elected as the ANC won 19 seats in the Free State Provincial Legislature.
 Sifuba was sworn in as an MPL on 22 May 2019.
 On the same day, she was elected speaker.
+She was re-elected as speaker after the 2024 provincial election.
+Shortly afterwards, Sifuba was appointed as the Member of the Executive Council responsible for Sports, Arts, Culture & Recreation.